forteller11/SculptSim/README.md

 Simulate the physicallity of working with a malluable, dynamic material.
 Allow users to tear, indent, and mold the material using their hands as they would in real life.

 ---

 #### Current (technical) approach
-Create a Lagrangian particle sim which simulates the physical properties of clay.
+Create a Eularian/Langrarian hybrid particle sim which simulates the physical properties of clay.
-Render the particles uniformly using a Ray Marching, smoothed signed distance field function.
-(The effect would be each "clay" particle would be a sort of 3D metaball)

 ---